-The remaining actuarial assumptions (e.g., initial per capita costs, health care cost trends, rate of plan participation, rates of plan election, etc.) used in the June 30, 2018 valuation were based on a review of recent plan experience done concurrently with the June 30, 2018 valuation.
+The remaining actuarial assumptions (e.g., initial per capita costs, health care cost trends, rate of plan participation, rates of plan election, etc.) used in the June 30, 2019 valuation were based on a review of recent plan experience done concurrently with the June 30, 2019 valuation.
 The full set of actuarial assumptions used can be found in Schedule C.

-Assets are invested in the same manner as are assets of the Georgia Employees' Retirement System (ERS).
-The most recent target asset allocation and best estimates of arithmetic real rates of return for each major asset class provided to us by ERS are summarized in the following table:
+The most recent target allocation and best estimates of long-term rates of return provided to us by the Department of Community Health are summarized in the following table: